gshamay/SR-GNN/README.md

 This is the code was originally developed for the AAAI 2019 Paper: [Session-based Recommendation with Graph Neural Networks](https://arxiv.org/abs/1811.00855).

-It was updated by Gil Shamay(gshamay@gmail.com) and Alex Danieli (alex.daniels85@gmail.com)
+It was updated by:

+Gil Shamay(gshamay@gmail.com) and Alex Danieli (alex.daniels85@gmail.com)

-RecSys course project, Spring 2020, Ben Gurion University of the Negev, Israel
+RecSys course project, Spring 2020,

+Department of Information Systems Engineering

+Ben-Gurion University, Beer-Sheva, Israel

 The original code is located @ https://github.com/CRIPAC-DIG/SR-GNN